Ruihan-Sara/time-series-forecasting-analysis/README.md

 ## Files

+- **README.md**: Project overview, methods, and results.
-- Forecasting_Report.pdf: Summary report
+- **Forecasting_Report.pdf**: Summary report
-- Forecasting_Project.Rmd: Complete analysis and modelling workflow
+- **Forecasting_Project.Rmd**: Complete analysis and modelling workflow

-- Forecasting_Project.html: Interactive report
+Note：The original dataset is not included due to licensing or course restrictions.